Crouch Center Lab 1043

 - Identification: You must present identification on test day at the HiSET test center.
 A valid driver's license, passport, military ID, or other form of government issued (national or foreign) identification that shows name, address, date of birth, signature and photo are acceptable forms of identification.
 Outdated or expired identification will not be accepted.

 If you must retake an individual subtest, you will be required to pay a $5 test center administration fee.
-The test center administration fee must be paid directly to the test center on the day of testing.
+The fee will need to be paid online to ETS.

-If you pay for the test and need to retest on an individual subtest, you must pay the test center's restesting fee.
-The test center administration fee of $10 for retests will need to be paid directly to the test center on the day of testing.
+If you pay for the test and need to retest on an individual subtest, you must pay the test center's retesting fee.
+The test center administration fee of $10 for retests will need to be paid online to ETS.

 When you purchase all five subtests at one time in a battery, the purchase expires after 12 months.
 You may pay the test fee with debit, credit, prepaid card, PayPal or electronic check (eCheck).